mousepawmedia/devdocs/network/source/admin/accounts.rst

 can add a user to a group by going to the Project, selecting :guilabel:`Members` on the left, and clicking :guilabel:`Add Members`.

-..
-NOTE:: If you aren't allowed to add a member to a project, check whether
+..  note:: If you aren't allowed to add a member to a project, check whether
     the project has *subprojects*, and add the member to the appropriate subprojects.